Who Am I?

 On , I launched a website for my LEGO channel: SuperGeniusCreator.com.
 I uploaded a few of my LEGO MOCs (My Own Creations) to the site, but otherwise the site went unused.
 (By this point, the SuperGeniusCreator channel wasn’t being used much either.)
 I later realized that, while having 2 YouTube channels for organization/separation of content might make sense, having 2 separate websites for the same person running those 2 channels did not, so I decided to shut down SuperGeniusCreator.com and move its content onto SuperGeniusZeb.com, making it my main site for all of my content.

 By that point I had also expanded the content of the SuperGeniusZeb channel from Minecraft to gaming in general.
 I considered making a 3rd channel for non-Minecraft gaming content, but noticing that most gaming YouTubers don’t do that, I (wisely, in hindsight) decided that would be unnecessary.

 Early in 2018, my YouTube channels were demonetized for not meeting the new minimum subscriber and viewer levels now required by YouTube.
 This annoyed me at first, but it caused me to reevaluate what I had been doing on YouTube up to that point.

-Shortly after that happened, I began to get tired of the SuperGeniusZeb name.
+Shortly afterward, I began to get tired of the SuperGeniusZeb name.
 My interests were expanding outside of LEGO and gaming and into things like coding and music, and I began to feel that the name did not fit those activities very well.
-I also started to get annoyed at how the name sounded a bit pretentious and far from professional.
+I also started to get annoyed at how the name sounded a bit pretentious and unprofessional.